PavanRangani/docs/docs/prd/tax/tax.md

 ### Add State

-- Allows to add as many states as required
+- Shows list of states of USA.
-- User can select available states of USA
+- Allows to add as many states as required.
+One state can be added only once.
 - For each states, `Payments` and `General` section will be populated.
 - `Payments` section is same as `Federal`.
 - `Applied from prior year` is pulled from `Applied to next year` amount of last year tax return for the same state.
 If last year tax return is not available for this state, allows user to input amount in this field.